mozaik-association/mozaik/docs/mandats-module.md

 ## Renewal of mandates

 It is not possible to create two same mandates at the same time for the same person.
-However it is possible to create another mandate for the same person, same assembly, same period but another position (EX.: mandate of vice-Chairman in addition of a mandate of director)
+However it is possible to create another mandate for the same person, same assembly, same period but another position.

+!!example

+    Create a mandate of vice-Chairman in addition of a mandate of director

 It is also possible to renew for the same person of an expired mandate; starting date will be positioned the day after the expiry date → no need for an application in this case.
 In the mandate form it is possible to add an alert delay in number of months.
 This allows you to be notified when a mandate is about to expire.

 ![screenshot 17](img/screen17.png)
 ??? tip

     It is possible to create and retrieve all categories of mandates for political mandates - internal and external by clicking on "configurations" then "categories of mandates"